Skip to Main Content Jump to Main Content

 Several accessible parking areas are available, including the Elm Street Trailhead, the 7th Avenue Trailhead, and the Laurel Street Trailhead.
 An accessible fishing pier is located off of Laurel Street in Archbald.

-As part of their bikeshare program, the Lackawanna Heritage Valley Authority rents out recumbent bikes and handcycles at no charge at their office at 213 Railroad Avenue in Scranton.
+The Lackawanna Heritage Valley Authority rents out recumbent bikes and handcycles via their BikeShare program at no charge at their office at 213 Railroad Avenue in Scranton.
 Rentals are by reservation only, and you must show your ID.

 Spotlight On